With a successful competitive career that spanned four decades, Robby Robinson is a true legend of the Golden Era of bodybuilding.

 CONTESTS, CONTROVERSY, AND A CAREER THAT JUST WON’T QUIT

 By 1979, professional bodybuilding had grown into a phenomenon, mainly thanks to Schwarzenegger and “Pumping Iron.”
 The IFBB organized a Grand Prix circuit of professional contests that would be held across the United States.
-Clearly established as one of the best professional bodybuilders in the world, the hard-working Robinson kept training and competing, alwaying finishing on top or close to it.
+Clearly established as one of the best professional bodybuilders in the world, the hard-working Robinson kept training and competing, always finishing on top or close to it.
 He finished second to new pro Mike Mentzer at the inaugural Florida Pro Invitational in February, but then rebounded with a series of wins at the IFBB Best in the World contest, the Pittsburgh Pro Invitational, and the prestigious Night of Champions for the second year in a row.

-Once again, Robinson became the favorite to finally win the Mr. Olympia.
+Once again, Robby Robinson became the favorite to finally win the Mr. Olympia.
 But at the 1979 Mr. Olympia, he made a mistake by trying to play Frank Zane’s game.
 He dieted down to the Under 200 Pound class to compete directly against Zane, but in the process lost valuable size.
 He ended up in fourth place behind Zane, Mentzer, and Boyer Coe.

 Unfazed by the setback, Robinson entered the 1980 IFBB Grand Prix circuit, though he didn’t dominate like he had the year before.
 He placed second to veteran bodybuilder and new IFBB pro Chris Dickerson at the California Grand Prix, but placed a disappointing fourth at the Pittsburgh Pro Invitational.
 He took runner-up to Dickerson again at the Night of Champions in May.